xSaraKemily/task-flow/README.md

 # Task Flow (in development)

-This is a task manager project developed for my portfolio.
-It allows users to add, edit, and delete tasks, but it does not have database integration, meaning data is not persisted after reloading the page.
-The focus was on implementing the logic and user interface.
+This is a task manager project developed for my portfolio, focusing on practicing Angular features.
+It allows users to add, edit, and delete tasks, with data stored in local storage instead of a database.
+The main goal was to implement the logic and user interface using Angular's capabilities.

 📌 Technologies used: Angular, TailwindCSS, DaisyUI, Typescript, HTML, CSS